ezzabuzaid/Testing-Workshop/slides.md

 <!--
 Now that we know what is testing, let's define what is meant by A Unit

-So we apply the same rules we of testing but on a class or function. so from that we can form a defention for unit testing.
+So we apply the defention of testing but on a class or function.

-Let's see the following example to clearify the notion
+To put the concept in action, let's see the following example.

 To not to bore you more, let's write our first test suite.
 -->